Xbox Developer Direct

-Xbox Developer Direct (stylized as Developer_Direct) is a series of livestream events produced by Microsoft Gaming to showcase upcoming first-party content from Xbox Game Studios, Bethesda Softworks, Activision, Blizzard Entertainment, and King.
+Xbox Developer Direct (stylized as Developer_Direct) is a series of livestream events produced by Xbox to showcase upcoming first-party content from Xbox Game Studios, Bethesda Softworks, Activision, Blizzard Entertainment, and King.
 The livestreams also include third-party titles.
-The Developer Direct usually takes place at the beginning of each year in January.
+The Developer Direct takes place at the beginning of each year in January.

 History

 Xbox Developer Direct was founded as part of Microsoft's ongoing efforts to enhance communication and engagement with gamers worldwide.
-Prior to Devolder Direct, some critics argued that Xbox needed to have a showcase to establish "brand identity" and differentiate themselves from other competitors.
+Prior to Developer Direct, some critics argued that Xbox needed to have a showcase to establish "brand identity" and differentiate themselves from other competitors' platform showcases such as Nintendo Direct and State of Play.
 Additionally, there were suggestions that Xbox should be more transparent regarding the development of their video games.

 The first showcase was announced on January 11, 2023, and took place on January 25, 2023.
 Developer Direct has evolved and expanded.
 Initially focusing on presentations from Xbox Game Studios and Bethesda Softworks, in 2024 the event series has grown to encompass a broader range of developers and publishers, including third-party titles.
 Following Microsoft Gaming's strategic pivot towards multiplatform publishing in 2024, the January 2025 installment of Xbox Developer Direct was the first presentation to advertise the availability of Xbox's first and second-party titles on platforms outside Microsoft's ecosystem, such as Ninja Gaiden 4 and Doom: The Dark Ages on PlayStation 5.
 Microsoft Gaming CEO Phil Spencer confirmed the following month that all Microsoft Gaming showcases going forward would be transparent about the availability of their games on PlayStation and Nintendo consoles.
+Asha Sharma later stated that Xbox showcases following the Xbox Games Showcase 2026 would return to focusing exclusively on games presented for Xbox platforms.
+Previously, during the Xbox Podcast on May 29, 2026, Matt Booty had confirmed that the Xbox Games Showcase 2026 would maintain Microsoft's transparency policy by indicating the availability of titles on non-Microsoft platforms.
+Following the event, Xbox Wire's official recap omitted references to other platforms, including Steam, for Xbox first-party and second-party titles.